 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

 Back in my early days of episodic migraine I didn’t give much thought to the root cause of migraine attacks.
-It wasn’t until I had chronic migraine (defined as 15 or more days per month with migraine symptoms) that I started to wonder what the heck was causing my once full life to get smaller and smaller.
+It wasn’t until I had chronic migraine (defined as 15 or more days per month with headache, with at least 8 days of having headaches with migraine features, for more than 3 months) that I started to wonder what the heck was causing my once full life to get smaller and smaller.
 Once I was satisfied that it was “just” migraine and not a brain tumor or aneurysm ready to blow, I wanted to know what was wrong with my body so I could fix it.
 What was my root cause of migraine?

 ** While Migraine Strong writes about the latest in migraine treatments, this is not medical advice.
 We are patient educators and all information you read should be discussed with your doctor.

-The question of why?
-What is MY root cause of migraine?
+The question of why me and why you?
+What could be the root cause of migraine?

 Just as my conventional practitioners led with “try this medication,” the functional practitioners led with conversations about finding my root cause of migraine.
+Hooray!
 I wanted my life back.
-I was finally going to get somewhere and get better!
+I was finally going to get somewhere and find lasting relief!
 Looking for a root cause of migraine sounded so hopeful, so logical.
 Find the flaw, find the culprit and FIX IT FAST.
 Alas!
-I was going to figure it out.
+The solution would be revealed and everything would fall into place.

 Spoiler alert – There were no “ah-ha! moments” for me.
 I figured it out and YOU can figure it out too.
-Just by educating yourself (with the awesome resources here and in your library) and finding the right healthcare team.
+Just by educating yourself and finding the right healthcare team.

 The reality of migraine

 Migraine is the most prevalent primary headache disorder.
-It is also a neurological disease.
-If you have migraine, you have a neurological condition that makes your brain different.
+It is a neurological disease.
+If you have migraine, you have a neurological condition that means your brain is different, not typical.
 Your brain over-responds to normal stimulation and has abnormal biochemical reactions.
-The over-reactions are in response to events or stimulation that people who don’t have migraine aren’t affected by.
+The over-reactions are in response to events or stimulation that people who don’t have migraine barely notice.
 The biochemical reactions are part of a cascade of changes in your brain that cause the pain and other symptoms of migraine.
 There is nothing you did to cause migraine.
-The migraine brain is just more responsive and more easily triggered.
+The migraine brain is just more responsive and more easily triggered than the typical brain.
 While not a complete list, some common triggers are stress, hormonal changes, poor or inconsistent sleep, certain foods/drinks, weather, scents, lighting and sounds.

 The value of looking for a root cause of migraine